-Wind-down expenses totaled \$0, \$3,327,360 and \$6,047,806, for the year ended December 31, 2001, 2000 and 1999, respectively.
+Wind-down expenses totaled \$575,000, \$3,327,360 and \$6,047,806, for the year ended December 31, 2001, 2000 and 1999, respectively.
 These expenses relate to the wind-down of our encapsulated cell technology research and other Rhode Island operations and the transfer of the corporate headquarters to California.

 At December 31, 1999, the Company's \$1.6 million wind-down reserve included approximately \$1.2 million for the RIPSAT settlement and approximately \$0.4 million for Rhode Island facility for the estimated lease payments and operating costs of the Rhode Island facilities through an expected disposal date of June 30, 2000.
 In 2000 the Company settled with RIPSAT, paid \$1.2 million and paid 0.4 million related to Rhode Island facilities.
 The Company did not sublet the Rhode Island facilities in 2000 and therefore made a change in estimate to accrue additional expenses of \$3.3 million to cover operating lease payments, utilities, taxes, insurance, maintenance, interest and other non-employee expenses through 2001.
 In the year 2001 the Company paid \$1.7 million of expenses which were recorded against the reserve.
-There is no reserve remaining at December 31, 2001.
-Even though it is the intent of the Company to dispose of these facilities at the earliest possible time, it cannot determine with certainty a fixed date by which such disposal will occur.
-In light of this uncertainty, for the year 2002 and beyond, the Company will record further costs as operating expenses as incurred.
+In the year 2001 we utilized all of the reserve and subsequently as of the end of 2001 revised our estimate by establishing an additional reserve of \$575,000 related to the rent and operating expenses net of subtenant rent income for our former corporate headquarters in Rhode Island.
+This estimate was based in part on the information provided by our broker/realtor in Rhode Island as to the length of time that would probably be required to have the facility fully occupied.
+We have subleased portions of the facilities and are actively seeking to sublease, assign or sell our remaining interests in the properties.
+However, there can be no assurance that we will be able to fully lease or dispose of these facilities in a reasonable time, if at all.
+As we cannot predict the exact disposal date of these properties, we will continue to evaluate and record all future estimated expenses periodically, based on an estimated fully leased or disposed-of date.